Can I donate my own trees to the Arium to be planted?

 Can I put both green and brown acorns in the seed collection boxes?

-Yes, though where possible, please collected green acorns preferentially.
+Yes, though where possible, please collect green acorns preferentially.

 Can't find the answer you were looking for?